 Who: Kev, @theplantpapi

 “One day I was sitting on my couch and I noticed a few white spots on my plant.
 Me being a novice, I thought I had a special plant with variegation on my hands.
 As I paid more attention, I noticed that the spots were moving.
 I went closer to my plant and saw these small fuzzy bugs.”
-After some research, he discovered he had mealy bugs.
+After some research, he discovered the plant had mealybugs.

 How Kev Fought His Plant Pests